HSUPipeline/Overview/Analysis.md

 # Analysis

-The third component of the HSUPipeline is a template structure for analyzing the data.
+The third component of the HSNPipeline is a template structure for analyzing the data.

 ## Overview